-C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 15.0 [Edition]\etc\relink.xml
+C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 17 [Edition]\etc\relink.xml

-- On macOS: In a terminal, type in the following command: - If you have Harmony Server:

-\$ sudo vi /Applications/Toon Boom Harmony 15.0 [Edition] Network/tba/etc/relink.xml

-• If you have Harmony Stand Alone:

-\$ sudo vi /Applications/Toon Boom Harmony 15.0 [Edition]/tba/etc/relink.xml

-• On GNU/Linux: In a terminal, type in the following command:

-\$ sudo gedit /usr/local/ToonBoomAnimation/harmony[Edition] 15.0/etc/relink.xml

-3. The default relink.xml file will look as follows, with instructions in a commented out tag, followed by two sample remapping rules (bolded), also in commented out tags:
+- On macOS: In a terminal, type in the following command: - \$ sudo vi /Applications/Toon Boom Harmony 17 [Edition]/Harmony [Edition].app/Contents/tba/etc/relink.xml - On GNU/Linux: In a terminal, type in the following command: - \$ sudo gedit /usr/local/ToonBoomAnimation/harmony[Edition] 17/etc/relink.xml - 3.
+The default relink.xml file will look as follows, with instructions in a commented out tag, followed by two sample remapping rules (bolded), also in commented out tags:

 '''

 <?xml version="1.0" encoding="UTF-8"?> <!-- Do not remove this line -->

 <relinks> <!-- Do not remove this line -->

 <!-- Configuration file for the definition of path remapping presets for

 offline scenes.

 This file is a configuration file for the script : TB RelinkPaths.js.
 The

 script will look for this

 file in either the <application>/etc folder.
 If you are running in

 database mode, you may also put

 a copy of this file in the environment folder (ie. /USA

 DB/environments/<the_environment_name>/relink.xml) and its

 settings will override the one in <application>/etc/relink.xml.

 The presets let you remap the paths when opening an offline scene that

 came from another setup, for example a

 database or another offline site.
 They can also be used when re-importing

 an offline scene into an existing

 database and you want to remap to existing paths.

 In each preset there are paths for palettes, textures and images.
 They

 identify where files outside of

 the scene will be located.

 Palettes can come from palette list files in the scene or the different

 elements, or from Colour-Override

 nodes.

 Textures are those referenced in the Individual Colour Overrides of the

 Colour-Override node.

 Images are those referenced in the Drawing Name field of timing columns.

 The <relink name="..."> and </relink> tokens must exist to initialize

 the preset selection list which appears in

 the remapping dialog.

 "path" elements as written in the example below are expected by the TB

 RelinkPaths.js script which is provided in

 the distribution package.

 All text in "description" elements will be displayed at the bottom of the

 remapping dialog when the corresponding

 preset is selected.

 KEYWORDS in XML "relink" elements.

+- either "palette", "textures", "images" -

+- type

+identify the types of object.

+- value

+- the remapped folder.

+- define a root where the remapping will stop.

+- root

+Subfolders from this folder will be kept. the 'root' can either be

+a full absolute path or just a string in the

 '''